Skip to main content

 Restaurant in Shanghai, China

-Pudong Sichuan pick
+Pudong Sichuan Precision

 About Chaimen Hui (Pudong)

-Because the verified profile is concise, the safest way to plan is to treat Chaimen Hui (Pudong) as a Sichuan-led booking rather than as a restaurant defined by a specific service format.
+Because the profile is concise, the safest way to plan is to treat Chaimen Hui (Pudong) as a Sichuan-led booking rather than as a restaurant defined by a specific service format.
 If a detail matters to the meal, seating style, current menu structure, private rooms, dietary accommodations, or booking logistics, confirm it directly with the restaurant before committing.

 A Shanghai Sichuan choice with Michelin Plate recognition

 For ordering, keep the guidance broad.
-Sichuan is the defining cuisine, but no verified signature dishes or fixed menu format are available here.
+Sichuan is the defining cuisine, but no specific signature dishes or fixed menu format are available here.
 Rather than chasing a specific plate, use the current menu to build a balanced meal around the restaurant's Sichuan identity, ask the team for recommendations if you want to understand which dishes best represent the kitchen that day.

 Where it sits for Shanghai diners

-Compared with Shi Chuan Fei Chuan (Xuhui), Chaimen Hui (Pudong) is the option with a verified ¥¥¥ price tier and Michelin Plate recognition in 2025.
+Compared with Shi Chuan Fei Chuan (Xuhui), Chaimen Hui (Pudong) is the option with a ¥¥¥ price tier and Michelin Plate recognition in 2025.
 Choose between them based on the current menu, availability, which part of Shanghai works well for the group.

 For diners not set on Sichuan, Tea Culture (East Beijing Road) and The Meat are alternative comparison points to research separately.
 Choose Chaimen Hui (Pudong) when the confirmed priority is Sichuan cuisine in Shanghai at a ¥¥¥ level.